 Currently, Ritosa is staring in A Complex Evening, featuring a night of William Inge’s rare one-act plays in their New York debut.
 The production is produced by the ReGroup Theatre Company and runs through March 20th at the TBG Theatre, 312 W 36th St. (New York, NY)

 Hachette Livre, an Australian publishing house, published LSTFI alumna Bella Vendramini’s memoir Biting the Big Apple in 2009.
 The memoir details her experience of moving to New York and following her dreams as an actress, including her time spent studying at The Lee Strasberg Theatre & Film Institute.
 A sequel, Naked in Public, was released in 2011.

 Vendramini was also nominated for the “Fun Fearless Female of the Year” Award by Cosmopolitan Magazine in both 2008 and 2011!
 (Australia)

 Jane Elizabeth Walsh (’07)

-Walsh also won a Supporting Actress award at the prestigious Best Short Awards, LA (2015) for her role as Kim in ‘Every Second Sunday.’
-It follows on from her Award in the same category at this year’s IndieFEST awards in LA in May.
+Walsh also won a Supporting Actress award at the prestigious Best Short Awards, Los Angeles (2015) for her role as Kim in “Every Second Sunday.”
+The win follows her award in the same category at this year’s IndieFEST Awards in May.
 (United Kingdom)

 Laura DuBois (’10)

-Played the role of Toto in an adaptation of The Wizard of Oz by Kathryn Schultz Miller produced by the AlphaNYC Theatre Company.
+LSTFI alumna Michal Birnbaum played the role of Toto in a stage adaptation of The Wizard of Oz by Kathryn Schltz Miller, produced by the AlphaNYC Theatre Company.
 (New York, NY)